nextzlog/ats4/README.md

 ## Features

 - provides a web interface for contest-log acceptance.
-- scans the uploaded log and verifies its contents according to the contest rule described in Ruby or LISP forms.
+- verifies the uploaded logs according to the contest rules described in Ruby or LISP forms.

 ## Supports